gramella/HR/readme.txt

 In case of publishing results obtained utilizing this material please refer to the following paper:

-G. Ramella, "Hair Removal combining Saliency, Shape and Color", Applied Sciences, 11 (1), pp. 447-474, 2021
+Ramella, G. Hair Removal combining Saliency, Shape and Color, Applied Sciences, vol. 11, n.
+1, pp. 447-474, 2021.

 For more detail regarding the available material, please refer to the file named "Material_description.pdf".